-Ruling: Can’t fire unvaxed workers while mandate in court
+Ruling: Can’t fire unvaccinated while mandate is challenged

 Ochsner did not immediately comment Friday morning.

-Although the 2nd Circuit’s rulings do not affect district courts outside north Louisiana, Tuesday’s ruling is a signal to businesses statewide that vaccine mandates are probably illegal, said Jimmy Faircloth, attorney for some of the workers who filed the suit.
+Although the 2nd Circuit’s rulings do not affect district courts outside north Louisiana, Thursday’s ruling is a signal to businesses statewide that vaccine mandates are probably illegal, said Jimmy Faircloth, attorney for some of the workers who filed the suit.

 That’s because temporary restraining orders can be made only if the people asking for them have a good chance of winning, he said.

-The lawsuit argues that Louisiana’s constitution and laws guarantee citizens a right to decide their medical treatments.
+“We find no error in the trial court’s ruling,” the 3rd Circuit panel wrote.

-“It is unlawful for an employer to threaten to fire an employee for exercising a legal right, or to require an employee to forego the exercise of a legal right as a condition of employment,” the lawsuit states.
+Faircloth said he has asked the Louisiana Supreme Court to overturn District Judge Thomas Frederick’s dismissal of that case.

-It also noted that Ochsner gives fully vaccinated workers a green sticker for their ID badge and requires those not fully vaccinated to wear KN95 masks.
+The lawsuits argue that Louisiana’s constitution and laws guarantee citizens a right to decide their medical treatments.

-“In addition to the use of economic duress, Ochsner expressly employs the use of stigma and ridicule to drive the mandate, requiring employees to place their vaccination status on public display,” the lawsuit said.
+“It is unlawful for an employer to threaten to fire an employee for exercising a legal right, or to require an employee to forego the exercise of a legal right as a condition of employment,” the Shreveport lawsuit states.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic.